-Can I enter the CoPAS program if I am not a registered student in the School of Graduate Studies, University of Toronto?
+Can I enter the CoPAS specialization if I am not a registered student in the School of Graduate Studies, University of Toronto?

 No, CoPAS is not a degree program or a continuing education or certificate program.
 To be eligible for admission to CoPAS, students must first apply to and register in one of the collaborating graduate departments.
 Through the collaborating department, students can then apply for admission to CoPAS.

 If I am not registered in a program in the School of Graduate Studies, University of Toronto, where can I get additional training in addictions?

 There are a number of addictions certificate programs and continuing education courses offered by a variety of organizations in Ontario and elsewhere.
 Two possibilities to explore include: